manu-grande-lope/infinite-scroll-vs-reddit/README.md

 To run this application on your computer you must download the zip file of the full project and open it with your usual code editor.
 I use VSCode.
-Just initialize the app with npm and then run the `npm start` command to run it on your localhost.
+Just initialize the app with npm with `$ npm install` to install the required dependencies, and then use the `$ npm start` command to run it on your localhost.

 As framework I used ReactJS, and the infinite scroll part is made with an `intersectionObserver` and `useEffect`.